 Last week, The New Century School held a very special closing ceremony for a group of interns visiting from China.
-TNCS Co-Executive Director and Co-Founder Roberta Faux said, “We partnered with a group in China and University of MD to bring over nine college sophomore and juniors who are majoring in teaching for a hands-on training program.
+TNCS Co-Executive Director and Co-Founder Roberta Faux said, “We partnered with a group in China and University of MD to bring over nine college sophomores and juniors who are majoring in teaching for a hands-on training program.
 They spent a few days at UMD doing course work and then supported instructors at TNCS beginning August 23rd.
 They were each assigned a classroom and assisted the teacher with classroom set-up, new student orientation, and one-on-one teaching.”

 September 1st was their last day at TNCS, and the closing ceremony, moderated by Mrs. Faux with assistance from TNCS Chinese teacher Wei Li, was held in their honor.
 They included: Tingjing Zhu from Si chuan province, Wenmei Xu from Shan xi province, Tan Cheng and Feifei Xu from Shang hai, Yufeng Wang from An hui province, Yao dong from Ning xia province, Yaqian Ji from Zhe jiang province, and Ran an from Gansu province.